 Make the Most of Indoor Attractions & Shows

-A handy tip I discovered during our Walt Disney World trips was to make the most of indoor rides during the height of the day.
-At Magic Kingdom, our go-to rides are Under the Sea, Tiki Room, and Philharmagic (it’s a good one!).
-Then at Hollywood Studios, I love sitting in the darkness of Star Tours or doing the Frozen Sing Along.
+A handy tip we discovered during our Walt Disney World trips was to make the most of indoor rides during the height of the day.
+At Magic Kingdom, our go-to ride suggestions are Under the Sea, Tiki Room, and Philharmagic (it’s a good one!).
+Then at Hollywood Studios, we love sitting in the darkness of Star Tours or doing the Frozen Sing Along.

 Enjoy the Cold Snacks

-It was such a treat to have it every day and it kept her cool.
-We also love the milkshakes at Victoria’s in Disneyland Paris.
-In WDW when it starts to get a little hot, you’ll find me in Starbucks getting a trenta passion tea lemonade.
+We love the milkshakes at Victoria’s in Disneyland Paris.
+In WDW when it starts to get a little hot, you’ll find us in Starbucks getting a trenta passion tea lemonade.
 They may not look as great as something Mickey shaped but any snack at Disney is a good snack!

 Take Breaks